MSK-Scripts/msk_enginetoggle/README.md

 -- Remove the Key from the Player exports["kimi_callbacks"]:Trigger("VKC:removeKey", 'PLATE_TEXT', 1)
 ```
-If you only want a temporary key that will be deleted after restart use that
+If you only want a temporary key that will be deleted after restart use this:
 ```lua
 -- serverside --
 RegisterNetEvent("VKC:giveTempKey")